redis/redis-doc/commands/cluster-slaves.md

-**A note about the word slave used in this man page and command name**: Starting with Redis 5 this command: starting with Redis version 5, if not for backward compatibility, the Redis project no longer uses the word slave.
+**A note about the word slave used in this man page and command name**: starting with Redis version 5, if not for backward compatibility, the Redis project no longer uses the word slave.
 Please use the new command `CLUSTER REPLICAS`.
 The command `SLAVEOF` will continue to work for backward compatibility.

 The command provides a list of replica nodes replicating from the specified master node.
 The list is provided in the same format used by `CLUSTER NODES` (please refer to its documentation for the specification of the format).